AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Interrupt handling and execution test

-The PSoC 6 interrupt controllers provide the mechanism for hardware resources to change the program address to a new location independent of the current execution in main code.
+The PSOC™ 6 device interrupt controllers provide the mechanism for hardware resources to change the program address to a new location independent of the current execution in main code.
 They also handle continuation of the interrupted code after completion of the ISR.

 The goal of the interrupt test is to verify that interrupts occur regularly.
-The test checks the interrupt controller by using the interrupt source driven by the timer UM
+The test checks the interrupt controller by using the interrupt source driven by the timer module.

 Function